WirtsLegs/WirtsTools/README.md

 ```

 ### Cover Me
-renders players invisible when there is a allied AI aircraft within a defined range of the player
+renders players invisible when there is an allied AI aircraft within a defined range of the player

 **group** `<string>`: group that is covered by AI (1 or 2 for all player redfor or player blufor respectively)
 **coalition** `<Number>`: coalition of AI players you want to be able to provide cover